 For sail handling, the standard setup has a winch on each side of the mast.
 But on this boat the owner wanted all the lines run to the helm.
 So we have two winches at the helm and all control lines running back.
 The standard forward rigging is at a convenient height, in an ergonomic position and is very easy to operate.

-If you need to access the roof, there is a small step here to reach the rigid Bimini which allows for easy access to the sail.
-So, all operations here, are very simple.
-The reefing lines, halyards and sheets are all run to the helm, as you can see here, so all the maneuvers can be done from the helm.
-Here we have the primary and secondary winches, both are electric, and to the right the engine controls, all well laid-out.
+If you need to access the roof, there is a small step to reach the rigid Bimini which allows for easy access to the sail.
+So, all operations are very simple.
+The reefing lines, halyards and sheets are all run to the helm.
+So all the maneuvers can be done from the helm.
+We have the primary and secondary winches, both are electric, and to the right the engine controls, all well laid-out.
 At Outremer, something we find very important is visibility at the helm.
 This is a rather crucial point, one must be able to see every corner of the boat from the helm, this makes maneuvering around the port or in tight spots safer and easier.

 There is a leaning post at the helm.
 The owner of this boat requested a dodger for protection from the sun and rain.
-Here we have one of the very
+We have one of the very

 interesting Outremer design features: the secondary, tiller equipped, helm station.
 These are very comfortable seats, and once you’ve settled in you get a real feeling for the boat that many thought impossible with Catamarans cruisers.
 With the instruments and the surroundings clearly in view, being at the tiller is a real pleasure.
 Once again, the helm is very functional, everything is at hand so as to easily maneuver single-handedly.
 The cockpit and maneuvering areas are separated by 2 steps.